-Butler is a northern Pendleton county town on the Licking River.
+Butler is a Pendleton county town on the Licking River about nine miles north of Falmouth.
 It was established in the 1830s and named Fourth Lock, for a lock that was then under construction on the Licking.
-It became known as Clayton (the source of the name is obscure) and then Butler or Butler Station on the Covington and Lexington Railroad in the 1850s.
-The name Butler is for William O. Butler.
-Butler was incorporated in 1868.
-The Clayton post office opened in 1857 and was renamed Butler in 1860.
-The population in 2010 was 612.
+(The Licking River locks and dams were never completed.)
+It became known as Clayton, for a local family, and then Butler or Butler Station on the Covington and Lexington Railroad in the 1850s.
+The name Butler is for William O. Butler, who represented the area in the U.S. Congress.